seedstack/jpa-addon/index.md

 ---

-SeedStack JPA add-on supports any JPA-compliant [ORM](https://en.wikipedia.org/wiki/Object-relational_mapping) to allow your application to interface with relational databases.
-JPA versions 1.0, 2.0 and 2.1 are supported.
+SeedStack JPA add-on supports any JPA-compliant [ORM](https://en.wikipedia.org/wiki/Object-relational_mapping) to allow your application to interface with relational databases.<!--more-->

 # Dependencies